ryanmstokes/biofarming/index.md

 home-video-sub-description: Still don't beleive us?
 home-video-cta-title: find out more
 home-triple-title: Agricultural Themes
-home-triple-point1-title: Biomass Management and composting
+home-triple-point1-title: Composting and Biomass Management
 home-triple-point1: Composting and biomass management of crop residues and/or manure are fundamental for nutrient and water-holding capacity and a healthy soil life.
 home-triple-point1-b: Sed vel tellus.
 Curabitur sem urna, consequat vel!
 home-triple-point2-title: Cover crops and mulch management